How To Remove Deep Blackheads Safely And Effectively

 • Use Tea Tree Essential Oil

-Tea tree essential oil for blackheads is considered to be an alternative approach and has limited research to back it up.
-However, in a study comparing tea tree essential oil and benzoyl peroxide for the treatment of acne, it was found that both are equally effective.
-It was also noted, however, that tea tree oil worked slower than benzoyl peroxide (6).
+Using tea tree oil for blackheads can be a decent alternative approach.
+In a study comparing tea tree essential oil and benzoyl peroxide for the treatment of acne, it was found that both are equally effective.
+It was also noted, however, that tea tree oil worked slower than benzoyl peroxide (7).
 More studies are warranted for the use of this natural oil as a treatment for deep blackheads, but it is well-tolerated, so there is no harm in trying.

 You can use steam inhalation with tea tree oil to help loosen the pores and slough off some debris and excess oil.